Consumer & Business Fraud Attorney

 - Punitive damages, which are intended to punish the offender and could be as high as three times your actual losses.

-Speak to a Consumer & Business Fraud Attorney in Mobile, Alabama Today
+Speak to a Mobile Consumer & Business Fraud Attorney Today

-For more information on your rights and remedies under consumer protection laws, please contact Roger Varner Injury Law at (833) 482-7637 or via our website.
+For more information on your rights and remedies under consumer protection laws, please contact our firm at (833) 482-7637 or via our website.
 We can set up a no-cost case evaluation with an Alabama consumer and business fraud lawyer who can provide additional details.

 Request a FREE Consultation